National Opportunity – U.S. Department of Education Supporting Effective Educator Development (SEED) Grant

 What is provided: Curriculum, support, and professional development are provided free of charge for two years.

 Who is eligible: Current or future AP CS Principles teachers who plan to teach the course in academic year 2020-2021 and who have not previously used either UTeach or Edhesive CS Principles curricula.
 A limited number of schools and districts will be selected on a rolling application.
-Apply to participate.
+Apply for the SEED grant.

 New York City Opportunity – CSforAll NYC